alekspopovic/Gatsby-website-and-blog/content/blog/Easy-Customizable-Star-Rating-Component-in-React/index.md

 featuredImage: rating.png
 ---

 In this tutorial you will learn how to set up a simple, yet pretty customizable star rating component in React.
-You know those little stars thay you use to rate stuff all over the internet?
+You know those little stars that you use to rate stuff all over the internet?
 We will build those as a default use-case, but we will also add support for other text-based and emoji-based icons that you can use instead of little yellow stars.

 If you would prefer a video version of this tutorial you can watch me build this component in React on Youtube: